OtmaniKhaoula/ToDoCat/README.md

 You can add the bot to your server with this link : https://discord.com/api/oauth2/authorize?client_id=791563159060217878&permissions=2048&scope=bot

-It only requires read permission !
+It only requires send message permission !